r-pufky/docs/services/nginx/README.md

 * Blanks for everything else.

 > :thought_balloon:
-> These are the bare minimum values to make certification authentication work
+> These are the bare minimum values to make certification authentication work.
-> in reality, you should fill most of this out.
+> In reality, you should fill most of this out.

 You can verify creation parameters with text output:
 ```bash